 So, what am I?
 I am a woman, mother, wife, sister, daughter, nurse, health coach, artist, blogger, friend, smart, persistent, obstinant, strong-willed, a leader, kind, chubby, naive, organized, crazy, loud, introverted, and probably many more.

-If you would like to learn more about Mindfulness and how it can bring you peace, and self-love, use the contact form below to message me for a free meet and greet.
+If you would like to learn more about Mindfulness and how it can bring you peace, and self-love, use the contact form below to message me and learn about my Health Coaching services.